How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Inferred Limits on Baryon Dark Decays

 In Fig.~\ref{fig:BR_limits_wide}, we reinterpret our constraints on $\varepsilon_{{\cal B}\chi}$ as constraints on the branching fractions for ${\cal B} \to \chi \gamma$ in vacuum and contrast them against laboratory constraints, with neutrons ($\Lambda$s) in the upper (lower) panel.
 For neutrons, we also show the KamLAND constraint on invisible neutron decay~\cite{KamLAND:2005pen} in red and the SuperKamiokande constraint on $n\to\nu\gamma$~\cite{Super-Kamiokande:2015pys} in light blue.
-These are as much as twenty orders of magnitude stronger than the constraints we have derived, but we note that these are only operative up to $m_\chi$ = 920 and 827 MeV, respectively.
-This is a result of experimental cuts --- heavier $\chi$s result in less energetic photons in the decay, and eventually these become too soft to be meaningfully detected.
-We emphasize, in particular, that these experiments cannot probe the region $m_\chi > m_n$; while they are more powerful when they are operative, they are fundamentally constrained in ways that astrophysical probes of new physics are not.
+(We note that the KamLAND constraint~\cite{KamLAND:2005pen} is also pertinent to our study of $n\to \chi\gamma$ decay because the prompt photon would not pass the correlation cuts and would remain undetected.)
+These are as much as twenty orders of magnitude stronger than the constraints we have derived, but we note that these are only operative up to $m_{\chi}$ = 920 and 827 MeV, respectively, as a result of experimental cuts.
+We emphasize, in particular, that these experiments cannot probe the region $m_{\chi} > m_n$; while they are more powerful when they are operative, they are fundamentally constrained in ways that astrophysical probes of new physics are not.
 For $\Lambda$s, we show the constraint on invisible decays from BESIII~\cite{BESIII:2021slv} in dark cyan.
 In this case, we find the opposite result: pulsar binaries are able to probe this branching ratio as much as twenty orders of magnitude more severely than laboratory constraints!
 The caveat is that this requires hyperons to appear in neutron stars, which is still a matter of debate, simply because EoSs without hyperons exist that confront current observational data successfully.
 However, if hyperons appear in an appreciable amount in these objects, then one can expect vast improvements on laboratory searches.